csd81/LP/0tutorial/chapters/xx05a.md

 param Max_Production {p in Products}, >=Min_Production[p], default 1e100;
 ```

-The new $Min\_Usage$ is for the **minimum** total consumption for each raw material, while parameters $Min\_Production$ and $Max\_Production$ are for the **lower and upper limit** of production for each product.
+The new $Min\_Usage$ is for the **minimum** total consumption for each raw material, while parameters $Min\_Production$ and $Max\_Production$ are for the **lower and upper limits** of production for each product.
 The fourth limit parameter is the original $Storage$, for the **upper limit** of raw material consumption.
 All these limit parameters now have sensible bounds and default values.
-Lower limits are defaulted to $0$, while upper limits are defaulted to $10^{100}$, which is a number of a large magnitude that we **expect not to appear** in problem data.
-Also, the lower limits must **not be larger** than the upper limits.
+Lower limits default to $0$, while upper limits default to $10^{100}$, a massive number that we **expect not to appear** in problem data.
+Also, lower limits must **not be larger** than upper limits.
 Meanwhile, all limits must be **non-negative**.
-Remember that these restrictions on parameter values are valuable to **prevent mistakes in the data sections** but we don't expect them to contribute to generating and solving the model if once satisfied.
+Remember that these restrictions on parameter values are valuable to **prevent mistakes in data sections**, but we don't expect them to contribute to generating and solving the model once satisfied.
 This is in contrast to **variable bounds**, which are part of the model formulation and may affect solutions.

 The variables and the objective function remain the same.
 However, we must add **three additional constraints** to tighten the search space of the model.
-Each of the four constraints actually corresponds to the four limits mentioned.
+Each of the four constraints corresponds to one of the four limits mentioned.
 The $Material\_Balance$ constraint is for the upper limit of total consumption of raw materials; this one was originally there and was left unchanged.

 ```
 var production {p in Products}, >=0;